 13. The completed work will be delivered on or before the date agreed, for the agreed fee, which will be based on the description of the work required and the brief, both supplied by the Client.

 14. If, however, upon receipt of the item to be worked on or at an early stage, it becomes apparent that significantly more work is required than had been anticipated in the preliminary discussion/brief, LP may renegotiate the fee and/or the deadline and/or may not be able to take the work on at all.
 This also applies if the documents or materials needed are received by LP later than agreed.

-15. Similarly, if, during the term of LP’s work, additional tasks are requested by the Client, LP may renegotiate the fee and/or the deadline.
+15. Similarly, if, during the term of LP’s work, additional tasks are requested or more content is sent by the Client, LP may renegotiate the fee and/or the deadline.